abuultjens/buruli-ulcer-mosquito-control-intervention/README.md

 ```

 ## Poisson rate ratio test
-Takes treatment and control case counts, runs a two-sided Poisson likelihood-ratio test to compare their rates and prints the LRT statistic, p-value, incidence rate ratio (IRR) and the 95% confidence interval.
+Takes treatment and control case counts, runs a two-sided Poisson likelihood-ratio test to compare their rates and prints the LRT statistic, p-value, incidence rate ratio (IRR) and the 95% confidence interval [this is to reporduce the data in Table_S6].

 ```
 python PRT.py [number_of_cases_in_treatment] [number_of_cases_in_control]

-# example
+# example:
 python PRT.py 1 6

+# expected output:
 === Two-sided Poisson Likelihood-Ratio Test (LRT) === LRT statistic (D):        3.962432
 Two-sided p-value:        0.046526